Dre Campbell Farm

 Insecticidal soap spray controls several common plant pests [2].
 The soap solution is most effective against:

-If you prefer not to make insecticidal soap, you can purchase popular options that many gardeners trust.
+If you prefer not to make insecticidal soap, you can purchase popular options trusted by many gardeners.

 Below are two good options: